jjmontesl/cubesviewer/doc/guide/cubesviewer-gui-installation.md

 CubesViewer application runs on Python/Django.
 You need to have the following packages available in your system:

 * Python 2.7
-* Django 1.6 or later
+* Django 1.7 or later

-You will also need the following Python packages:
-* requests
-* django-piston
+You will also need Python packages "requests", "django-rest-framework".
+Check the requirements.txt file for the full list of dependencies (you can also use this file to install all dependencies via "pip install").

 Django applications can run on local SQLite files, but if you plan to run on a different database system, you may need to install also the Python connectors for the appropriate database backend (ie. python-mysqldb).

 ## 3 - Download and install CubesViewer

 Download CubesViewer project from GitHub (https://github.com/jjmontesl/cubesviewer).
 You can use 'git' or [download the ZIP version](https://github.com/jjmontesl/cubesviewer/archive/master.zip) of the project.

 Put the content of the /src directory of the project, in the target directory of your choice.